0mega28/OS/README.md

 -   I have always wanted to boot OS from scratch.

--   In this project we are bootstraping kernel via a simple boot sector which loads the kernel into memory, then loadg gdt and switches to 32-bit protected mode from 16-bit real mode and then calls the kernel code.
+-   In this project we are bootstraping kernel via a simple boot sector which loads the kernel into memory and switches to 32-bit protected mode from 16-bit real mode and then calls the kernel code.

--   Kernel sets up the interrupt descriptor table, initializes timer, keyboard interrupt and paging.
+-   Kernel sets up the global descriptor table, interrupt descriptor table, initializes timer, keyboard interrupt and paging.

 <br/>